 Also in sports medicine, we consider different training principles, using combination training for general fitness incorporating cardiovascular, strength, stability, power and flexibility elements, but also diet and specificity in training for particular events.
 Psychology, physiology, biomechanics and nutrition are all areas which may be advised upon in the practice of Sports medicine.

 Ambacare’s Principal Osteopath, Sports Therapist and Director is Amanda Musgrave-Wood BSc.
 (Hons) Ost.
 D.O.
 MSST.
 Amanda is assisted by Hamilton Semple B.A.
-(Hons) D. O. MICO and Julie Powell-Evans MOst.
+(Hons) D. O. MICO.
 To learn more about each Osteopath please click here.